• Skip to main content

 Social proof examples that convince customers

-Let’s explore some examples to make it better and more precise.
+Let’s explore some great examples to make it better and more precise.

 Example 1: Ahref’s case study

 Use cases are often organized by role.
-And while Ahrefs does include roles and industries (content marketers, bloggers, agencies, SaaS, and eCommerce), they go one step further by including SEO experts.
+While Ahrefs does include roles and industries (content marketers, bloggers, agencies, SaaS, and eCommerce), they go one step further by including SEO experts.
 This helps to ensure potential customers since these professionals are well-known and trusted in their field.

 Example 2: Figma’s success story

-This example of social proof goes above and beyond.
+This is a great example of how social proof goes above and beyond.
 Figma not only shares customer success stories but also makes guides that show how these companies used their tool to be successful.

 The guides show Figma’s power and teach the audience about specific design features and strategies.
 This includes presentations, best practices, examples, and tips.